envoyproxy/envoy-perf/nighthawk/README.md

   - Server fairness.
 For example, connections may end up being serviced by the same server thread, or not.
   - One of the clients may be unlucky and structurally spend time waiting on requests from the other(s) being serviced due to interference of request release timings and server processing time.
-  - Nighthawk makes an effort to delay the start of each worker so that from a global perspective requests will end up evenly spaced in time.
-This step isn't very sophisticated at the moment, and any noise during this step may cause irregularities in request timings.
 - Consider using separate machines for the clients and server(s).